davedoesdev/heddle/README.md

 This creates two more disk images, `../heddle/gen/x86_64/images/run.img` and `../heddle/gen/x86_64/images/extra.img`. `run.img` contains scripts for running Heddle once the kernel has booted. `extra.img` is a large (sparse) disk image which is available for storing data (e.g. Docker images).

-By default, `extra.img` uses GPT paritioning and is formatted with Btrfs.
+By default, `extra.img` uses GPT partitioning and is formatted with Btrfs.
 Supply `-m` for MSDOS paritions and `-e` for an Ext4 filesystem.

 Next you need to run: